jodavis/AdaptiveRemote/README.md

 ---------------
 The project requires Windows OS and [.NET8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

+The application can be run from two projects. `AdaptiveRemote` is the main GUI application.
+`AdaptiveRemote.Console` is the same GUI application, but launched as a console app that logs output to the terminal.

-To build and run the application, clone the repository and `dotnet run` from the `AdaptiveRemote` project directory.
-You can also open the solution in Visual Studio 2022 or later and run the project.
+To build and run the application, clone the repository and `dotnet run` from either the `AdaptiveRemote` or `AdaptiveRemote.Console` project directories.
+You can also open the solution in Visual Studio 2022 or later and run either project.

 Unit tests are in the `AdaptiveRemote.Tests` project.
 You can run them using `dotnet test` from that directory or through Visual Studio's Test Explorer.